Why Do I Need Estate Planning?

 A power of attorney is a legal document you can prepare to appoint someone to make financial or medical decisions.

 That depends on your situation and your needs.
-The Estate Planner will tailor your estate plan – whether trust or will-based – to meet your specific, individual needs.
+The Estate Planner will tailor your estate planning – whether trust or will-based – to meet your specific, individual needs.
 A Missouri estate planning attorney works hard to ensure your wishes are met.
 Your estate plan should protect your estate, your loved ones, and yourself.
 Planning for peace of mind – that’s what we do.